OrvilleChomer/OpenFP/README.md

 - Collect yearly exemption information (seems to be just if there is an exemption or not)
 - Collect yearly appeals information (seems to be just if there were appeals or not)
 - Collect documents, deeds & liens information
+- Output this data into a mySQL database file.
+- Output this data into an NeDb database file.